achmelev/jhttping/README.md

                                 POST, HEAD.
 Default is GET
     -P,--password <arg>         Password for the basic authentication.
-Will be asked for on the console if missing -t,--receivetimeout <arg>   Data receiving timeout in seconds -T,--connecttimeout <arg>   Connection establishment timeout in seconds -U,--user <arg>             User name for the basich authentication
+Will be asked for on the console if missing -r,--reconnect              Reconnect after every probe instead of using a persistent connection
+    -t,--receivetimeout <arg>   Data receiving timeout in seconds -T,--connecttimeout <arg>   Connection establishment timeout in seconds -U,--user <arg>             User name for the basich authentication